Affiliation: Rutgers University

 Further details may be found at:

-Currently, Dr. Contractor is serving a three-year term on the Executive Board of the AIB as President-Elect (2020 – 2021), President (2021 – 2022) and Immediate past President (2022 – 2023).
+Currently, Dr. Contractor is serving as AIB President (2021 – 2022) and will be Immediate past President (2022 – 2023) as part of his three-year term on the AIB Board.
 Previously, he served on the Executive Board of the Academy of Management’s International Management Division (1995 – 2000), on the Executive Board of the AIB (1992 – 1994), and has also held other term fellowships such as the Fulbright Fellowship and Unilever Fellowship.

 Among the conferences organized by Dr. Contractor, two in particular had a catalytic influence on the field of Alliances and Cooperative Strategies.
 The first was the Rutgers/Wharton Conference on Cooperative Strategies in International Business, and a follow up conference, Cooperative Strategies and Alliances in Lausanne, Switzerland.